stv707/container_labs/README.md

 # Containers, Docker, and DevOps Integration with Jenkins Training
-### This repo is for Maybank Delivery of Container
+### This repo is for Maybank Training Delivery of Container

-An introduction to the basics of using Docker.

 ### Before you get started...you need to have:>